coditasker/Drug-Efficacy-Recommendation-and-Repurposing-System-for-Glioblastoma-Using-Machine-Learning/README.md

 The trained model is used to predict drug resistance for specific GBM drugs, and the results are saved.

 ## Usage
--Ensure all dependencies are installed.
+- Ensure all dependencies are installed.
--Place the input data files in the correct directories as indicated.
+- Place the input data files in the correct directories as indicated.
--Run the notebook cells sequentially.
+- Run the notebook cells sequentially.
--Results and trained models will be saved in the specified directories.
+- Results and trained models will be saved in the specified directories.
 ## Conclusion
--This notebook provides a comprehensive pipeline for rug Efficacy Recommendation and Repurposing System for Glioblastoma Using Machine Learning.
+- This notebook provides a comprehensive pipeline for rug Efficacy Recommendation and Repurposing System for Glioblastoma Using Machine Learning.
 The use of quantile transformation, feature engineering, and robust model evaluation ensures high-quality predictions that can aid in personalized medicine and pharmacogenomics research.

 ## Contact Information
 For any questions or issues, please contact [xajidnaveed@gmail.com].